 The prompt reviews code for:

-- unnecessary copies
+- inefficiencies and unnecessary copies

 Latest GPID prompt file